kiurious/tauri-one/README.md

-# Experimenting with Tauri - A digital assistant app for the desktop which uses OpenAI's GPT API and custom prompts for business use cases.
+# Experimenting with Tauri - An AI digital assistant app for desktop/mobile which uses OpenAI's API and custom prompts for business use cases.

 ## Screenshots